underscoreio/underscoreio/src/html/_posts/2015-05-15-slick-enrichment.md

   }
 ~~~

 That's straight-forward, and causes no problems.
-What's annoying is when you want to do something like search for messages that haven't been flagged:
+What's annoying is when you want to do something like search for messages that _haven't_ been flagged as important.
+Consider the possible values:

+- `None`, no flag has been set (which we treat as not important)
+- `Some(false)`, explicitly flagged as not important.
+- `Some(true)`, flagged as important.

+You might think we could search for records where `important =!= false`, but that's not the way SQL works.
+In SQL we have to for records where `important IS NULL` or `important = false`:

 ~~~ scala
 val query = messages.filter(m => m.important.isEmpty || m.important === false)